-CCG We are members of the NORTH WEST SURREY CCG which is responsible for commissioning healthcare services for around 350,000 people in North West Surrey across the boroughs of Elmbridge (West), Runnymede, Spelthorne and Woking.
+We are members of the North West Surrey Clinical Commissioning Group, which is responsible for commissioning healthcare services for around 350,000 people in North West Surrey across the boroughs of Elmbridge (West), Runnymede, Spelthorne and Woking.
 Their website provides updates on health campaigns and services available locally.

 NHS Choices is a good resource, providing information about healthcare and self help.

 To leave a review of the surgery on the NHS Choices website please click here.

 .... campaign is supported by the team at Sunny Meed and to learn more click the image above...or read more about this inspiring story by clicking below.....

 - view medical records and test results (if over the age of 16 years)

 BUT please present to reception with photo ID to enable you to access the full range of online services.